gamedaoco/gamedao-protocol/modules/control/readme.md

 v0.1.0

 	- name
-	- caller is creator
+	- creator
-	- caller is owner
+	- controller
-	- caller is treasurer
+	- treasurer

 	- tx fees paid by OS

-	- creation requires staking -> reserve and payment -> OS of n credits
+	- creation requires reserve or payment to OS of n credits
+		1. when body consumes fees from members, creation and TX fee will be collected by OS
+		2. when membership requires reserve only, full amount gets repaid on exit

 	- initial treasury balance -> filled by creator

 ### destroy body

+### add member
+when body takes fees
+### remove member

 ## Status